flowintel/flowintel/README.md

 - password: `admin`

 ## Analyzers vs Connectors

 ![](./doc/flowintel_connections.png)

-Analyzers receive data from Flowintel-cm and can send data to flowintel-cm to enrich notes of cases or tasks.
+Analyzers receive data from flowintel and can send data to flowintel to enrich notes of cases or tasks.

-Connectors can only receive data from Flowintel-cm.
+Connectors can only receive data from flowintel.
 In the case of MISP, this will result in the creation of an event with a flowintel-cm-case object for a case and a flowintel-cm-task object for a task.

 ## Screen